MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 ## Changing Identity Providers

-Briefly, users may wish to change their mind about how they log into your sites, and fortunately this is easy to do, which makes it a little strange that it's such a rare feature.
+Users may change their mind about how they log into your sites, and fortunately this is easy to allow, which makes it a little strange that it's such a rare feature.
+I call this IdP migration.
 In the [article](post_url 2018-01-26-signoutasync-and-identity-server-cookie) mentioned in the email verification topic earlier, this is actually the reason for presenting the account verification and OIDC-restart concepts.
-If you want more information about how we achieve what I call IdP migration, that's the place to start.
+If you want more information about how we achieve this, that's the place to start.

-Incidentally, just a few hours after posting that article, I did find the first example of IdP migration "in the wild": GitLab.
+Incidentally, just a few hours after posting that article, I did find the first example of IdP migration I've ever seen "in the wild" on GitLab.
 Unfortunately, if you want to actually _use_ GitLab for source control, they force you to create a local username/password, so I'm not entirely sure why they support third-party logins at all, but at least someone recognizes that IdP migration is desirable.

 ## Identity Provider Reminder

 This is another nice-to-have edge-case feature that is easy to implement.
-Our system currently supports six IdPs, and while developing and testing the IdP migration feature, I caught myself occasionally referring to the database to remind myself which IdP my test account was using last.
+Our system currently supports six IdPs, and while developing and testing the IdP migration feature, I caught myself occasionally referring to the database to remind myself which IdP my test account was using.

 I realized I've occasionally had this problem in the real world.
 I'll hear of some useful-sounding site, only to find that I'd registered there before, at some time in the distant past.
 Usually this is a username/password local login that either rejects my username or email address as already-in-use, but I've also had it happen at least once with a third-party login.
 (Yes, I'm getting old, sometimes I forget things.)

 There are two opportunities to improve the UX around this issue.

 In the process of allowing IdP migration, we look for a new-account IdP login and we compare the user's new IdP-email address to the database.
 If the email address is already known _and_ the account is authorized for IdP migration, we process the migration.
-However, if the account is _not_ authorized for IdP migration, we can interrupt the login and send the user a helpful email remider, something along the lines of, "You tried to log into our site with Google, but your email address is already on file with a Microsoft account.
+However, if the account is _not_ authorized for IdP migration, we can interrupt the login and send the user a helpful email remider along the lines of, "You tried to log into our site with Google, but your email address is already registered with your Microsoft account.
 Please try again.
 You can change login providers later from the Manage Account page."

 Similarly, a user may recognize up front that they don't remember their IdP, so it's a simple process to add a "remind me" button or link to your login page.